DallasMorningNews/easyslide/README.md

 ####Requirements

 - Easyslide requires jQuery to work.
 It was built using the jQuery 2.2.3 library, but should work find with the last stable 1. version.
 - You'll also need the custom slideshow html template.
-You can get the html you need generated for you by filling out [on this page](http://interactives.dallasnews.com/tools/easyslide/).
+You can get the html you need generated for you by filling out the form [on this page](http://interactives.dallasnews.com/tools/easyslide/).
 There's also a sample block of code included in the index.html file.
 But really, use the form.
 It's easier.
 - Also be sure to include swipe support.
 Do this however you want, but one way is to build out your own [custom jquery mobile bundle](http://jquerymobile.com/download-builder/) that supports the `swipe` function.
 If you're using the interactives template you could also either include the swipe dependency when starting your project, or include a call to the bundle on the interactives server (see below).

 ####Setup